Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 MadWorld receives criticism for this, as single playthroughs of the game's storyline tend to average at around four hours.

 Asura's Wrath recieved criticism for its story being only 6 to seven hours.
-Migitated someone by the episodic formula it has, as well as some future DLC that adds in a few chapters amongst other new stuff.
+Migitated somehow by the episodic formula it has, as well as some future DLC that adds in a few chapters amongst other new stuff.

 First Person Shooter

 Inverted with the original Deus Exwhich was explicitly designed as a return to longer in-depth gameplay, leading critics to complain that they never found time to finish it or use half the features.
 The story pacing and quality of the level design in the later parts of the game were also heavily criticized, by fans and even some of the original developers.